Do you need a whole house surge protector?

 How much does a home surge protector cost?

-Like all useful home additions, the cost of a whole-house surge protector varies across the board with some as low as $50 and others as high as $250.
-The price is ultimately determined by the size, response time, durability, and other significant factors.
+Like all useful home additions, the cost of a whole-house surge protector varies across the board, with some as low as $50 and others as high as $250.
+The size, response time, durability, and other significant factors ultimately determine the price.

 Unless you’re an electrician, it is not recommended to install a whole-house surge protector by yourself.
 Although a professional can probably have one installed within 1-2 hours, you don’t want to play around with electricity on your own for the sake of saving a few bucks.
 You can start a fire or even shock yourself if you’re not careful.
 Hiring a professional electrician for the installation is definitely your best bet.

-We hope you’ve enjoyed your crash course on whole house surge protectors and realize the importance of having one in your home.
-Not having one can cause damages to your appliances and even start small fires.
-A $200-$300 investment could save you a lot of money in the future, so make sure you get your whole house surge protector this holiday season.
+We hope you’ve enjoyed your crash course on whole-house surge protectors and realize the importance of having one in your home.
+Not having one can cause damage to your appliances and even start small fires.
+A $200-$300 investment could save you a lot of money in the future, so make sure you get a whole-house surge protector this holiday season.

 Leave a Reply